johnwona/agendalive/README.md

 # agendalive

 Build
-Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the mvn spring-boot:run for a production build.

 Running unit tests
 Run ng test to execute the unit tests via JUnit.